 I'm satisfied the supplier never said that it could guarantee her satisfaction with the results of the treatment.
-That means I don't find a breach of any explicit terms of the contract between Ms M and the supplier.
+That means I don't find a breach of any explicit terms of the contract between Miss W and the supplier.
 But that is only the first question I have considered.

 As set out above, the CRA says that there are also implied terms of contracts - not everything has to be fully spelled out.
-In this scenario, the implied terms of this contract are that the supplier would provide the service Ms M paid for with reasonable care and skill.
+In this scenario, the implied terms of this contract are that the supplier would provide the service Miss W paid for with reasonable care and skill.
 I've already set out why I don't have the evidence to reach a conclusion that it didn't.

-However, our investigator concluded that Ms M may have been able to access some further support via the supplier's lifetime guarantee scheme.
-What that offered was the possibility of having aligner touch-ups every year, provided that Ms M met certain criteria, and that a dentist approved the provision of the touch-up aligners.
+However, whether Miss W may have been able to access some further support via the supplier's lifetime guarantee scheme is a more complex one.
+What that offered was the possibility of having aligner touch-ups every year, provided that Miss W met certain criteria, and that a dentist approved the provision of the touch-up aligners.
 So it was far from guaranteed.
 My understanding is that a dentist would only approve the provision of more aligners if s/he assessed that further progress to straighten the teeth would be possible through a touch-up aligner.